TeriAnn's Guide to Aladdin Mantle Lamps

 Beacon mantle and box

-Beacon model 3 and 4 burners were also sold on lamps in Sweden
+Beacon style model 3 and 4 burners were also sold by P&A to The Gilmark company in Sweden

 Information and pictures provided by Conny Carlsson

-During the 1920s Model 3 and 4 Beacon burners were re-branded and sold to a company in Sweden along with Beacon chimneys, mantles, and presumably replacement wicks.
+During the 1920s Plume & Atwood sold Model 3 and 4 Beacon style burners to a company in Sweden along with Beacon chimneys, and presumably replacement wicks.
+KoneKap mantles came from Aladdin.
 The Gilmark company in the town of Orebro/Sweden placed these burners on locally manufactured lamp fonts.
 A US #3 to 14/20 line European 39.5mm thread adapter was used to fit the burner to the lamp font.
 It is unknown if the adapter was made in the US or Sweden.
-The winder knob has the Gilmark logo as does the Beacon chimney.
+The winder knob has the Gilmark logo as does the Beacon style chimney.
 The chimney logo also has the company street address and telephone number.

 Sweedish Beacon lamp